FIFA defends Suarez biting ban that many call excessive

 RIO DE JANEIRO FIFA defended the harsh punishment it handed down to Uruguay striker Luis Suarez for biting an opponent during the World Cup, despite complaints on Friday from his coach, politicians and even the man he bit that the record penalty was excessive.

-The 27-year-old striker was expelled from this year's tournament in Brazil and banned from international soccer for nine competitive games - the longest ever suspension handed out at a World Cup.
+The 27-year-old striker was expelled from this year's tournament in Brazil and banned from international football for nine competitive games - the longest ever suspension handed out at a World Cup.

-Further infuriating those who believe he has been unfairly treated by soccer's governing body, Suarez cannot do anything connected with soccer for four months, meaning he misses the start of English club Liverpool's 2014/15 campaign.
+Further infuriating those who believe he has been unfairly treated by football's governing body, Suarez cannot do anything connected with football for four months, meaning he misses the start of English club Liverpool's 2014/15 campaign.

-FIFA Secretary General Jerome Valcke said Suarez's previous misdemeanors on the pitch had been taken into account.
+FIFA Secretary General Jerome Valcke said Suarez's previous misdemeanours on the pitch had been taken into account.
 The player was banned twice before for biting during club games.

 "It was seen by hundreds of millions of people.
 It is not what you want your kids, what you want the little (ones) who are playing football around the world, to see at a World Cup," he told journalists at FIFA's daily tournament media briefing.